Introduction

 Chapter 2: Overview of Features

-What is Included in my subscription - Labster is more than science simulations.
+- *POPULAR* What is Included in my subscription - Labster is more than science simulations.
 Your subscription also comes with a toolbox of supplemental resources that complement in-person learning.
-This complete guide reviews your available supplemental resources and how to use them.
+Read the blog post here to review your available supplemental resources and how to use them and access the complete brochure here

-How does the Course Catalog work? - Want more about how the Course Catalog works?
+- How does the Course Catalog work? - Want more about how the Course Catalog works?
 Easily search our catalog of over 300 simulations for the right content for your course and your students’ needs.
+This 2-minute video explains more

-What are short simulations? - Short simulations, or “focus simulations” which run 5-20 minutes long, target one specific concept of the original lab.
+- *POPULAR* What are short simulations? - Short simulations, or “focus simulations” which run 5-20 minutes long, target one specific concept of the original lab

 Chapter 3: Teaching with Labster